Soumyabrata/Soumyabrata.github.io/theia.md

 Our research interests are in the area of computer vision, image processing, and remote sensing.
 We use techniques from statistical machine learning and deep learning, to solve interdisciplinary computational problems in various fields of digital multimedia, atmospheric research, and solar and renewable energy.

 <br />
-We always look for hard-working PhD students and self-motivated postdoctoral researchers to join us, <a href="mailto:soumyabrata.dev@adaptcentre.ie">contact us</a> for more details.
+We always look for (independent!) postdoctoral researchers, (hard-working!)
+PhD students, and (ambitious!) interns to join us, <a href="mailto:soumyabrata.dev@adaptcentre.ie">contact us</a> for more details.

 ### Academic Leader